- Adopt a consultative approach that helps medical practices in healthcare see clear ROI, supported by metrics and success stories.

 6. Maintain client relationships beyond the sale

-Keep your clients engaged and show you’re invested in their long-term success.
+Keep clients engaged and show you're invested in their long-term success.
+Tie check-ins to goals that matter in practice management, such as fewer bottlenecks and faster hand-offs in healthcare billing.

 7. Justify cost increases when the time is right